The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: The Number of Consecutive Irreducible polynomial Sequences

 Let $\chi$ be the multiplicative quadratic character of $\F_q$.
-Now, under the condition \eqref{eq:condition_on_u_2}, which means that $\Disc{f_3}$ is not a square polynomial in $u_3$ up to a multiplicative constant, we estimate the number of $u_3$ such that $\Disc{f_3}$ is a square element in the following:
+Now, under the condition \eqref{eq:condition_on_u_2}, which means that $\Disc{f_3}$ is not a square polynomial in $u_3$ up to a multiplicative constant, we estimate the number of $u_3$ such that $\Disc{f_3}$ is a square element in the following way:

-where the last inequality comes from Lemma~\ref{lem:Weil}.
-Thus, using Lemma \ref{lem:Stick}, we get that under the condition \eqref{eq:condition_on_u_2}, for at least $q/2-\sqrt{q}/2-1$ values of $u_3$ the polynomial $f_3$ has an odd number of distinct irreducible factors.
+where the second inequality comes from the two possible values of $u_3$ such that $\Disc{f_3} = 0$, and the last inequality comes from Lemma~\ref{lem:Weil}.
+Thus, using Lemma \ref{lem:Stick}, we get that under the condition \eqref{eq:condition_on_u_2}, for at least